pusher/pusher-websocket-react-native/README.md

 await pusher.trigger({channelName: "my-channel", eventName: "client-my-event", data: {"myName": "Bob"}});
 ```

 Events triggered by clients are called [client events](https://pusher.com/docs/channels/using_channels/events#triggering-client-events).
-Because they are being triggered from a client which may not be trusted there are a number of enforced rules when using them.
+Because they are being triggered from a client which may not be trusted, there are a number of enforced rules when using them.
 Some of these rules include:

 - Event names must have a `client-` prefix
 - Rate limits
 - You can only trigger an event when the subscription has succeeded

-For full details see the [client events documentation](https://pusher.com/docs/channels/using_channels/events#triggering-client-events).
+For more details, refer to [client events](https://pusher.com/docs/channels/using_channels/events#triggering-client-events).

 ## Get a channel by name